cipherstash/cipherstash-dynamodb/README.md

 ### Annotating a Cryptanomo Type

-To use Cryptonamo, you must first annotate a struct with the `Encryptable` derive macro, as well as the `Searchable` and `Decryptable` macros if you want to support those features.
+To use Cryptonamo, you must first annotate a struct with the `Encryptable`, `Searchable` and `Decryptable` derive macros.

 ```rust
 use cryptonamo::{Searchable, Decryptable, Encryptable};